khalwat/craft-datastar-pokemon-demo/README.md

 * Pokemon database is from [PokemonData](https://github.com/lgreski/pokemonData)
 * Pokemon images are
   from [The Complete Pokemon Images Data Set](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set)
-* Ben Croker for making [Spark](https://putyourlightson.com/plugins/spark) for Craft CMS and helping with the demo
+* Ben Croker for making [Craft Datastar](https://github.com/putyourlightson/craft-datastar) for Craft CMS and helping with the demo

 # Spin Up Craft 5.0 Beta